hunguet312000/simple_tower_defense/README.md

 # simple-tower-defense
-This repository is belong to N-Linh (Nguyen Van Linh).
+This repository is belong to hunguet312000 (Dinh Xuan Hung).
 Under the collaboration of:
+N-Linh (Nguyen Van Linh)